This post contains affiliate links and I may earn a commission if you make a purchase.

-Your clothes can be stored neatly even in something as simple as plain old trash bag (these are incredibly spacious and you’ll be able to pack a lot of clothes in there).
+Your clothes can be stored neatly, even in something as simple as a plain old trash bag (these are incredibly spacious, and you’ll be able to pack a lot of clothes in there).

 No matter how long the previous tenant lived in the house, you need to disconnect the energy in their name and reconnect it in your own.

 You only need to call your energy provider, give them your address, and let them know when you’ll be moving in so they can make sure the connections are okay.